HynwLee/How-to-Install-OS-101/README.md

 Each .md file is itself self-explanatory guide.[1]

 Contents:
-1. License - CC0 1.0 Universal
-2. README.md - overall introduction
+1. README.md - overall introduction
-3. Install Manjaro Linux KDE and Set it Thoroughly
+2. Install Manjaro Linux KDE and Set it Thoroughly

 [1] for contributors: please make all the guide self-explanatory.
 If needed, you could use references